Terms And Conditions

 3.4 Technical Requirements by the Client

-The Client must ensure that the following conditions are met at the venue: A dry, level, and safe performance area (stage or space) with sufficient distance from the audience.
+• A dry, level, and safe performance area (stage or space) with sufficient distance from the audience.

-Sufficient lighting for the musician (unless provided by the organizer).
+• Adequate lighting for the musician (unless provided by the organizer).

-If the power supply is unreliable or fails completely and the Client cannot provide a functioning replacement supply (e.g., generator) within 45 minutes, the Artist is entitled to postpone or terminate the performance.
-In this case, the Artist is entitled to 70% of the agreed fee (as compensation for attendance and loss of time), less travel costs not incurred.
-If the performance is continued after restoration of the supply, the Artist is entitled to the full fee.
+For Outdoor Events: Protection from rain and extreme weather conditions (tent or hall).
+If the power supply is unreliable or fails completely and the Client cannot provide a functioning replacement supply (e.g., generator) within 45 minutes, the Artist is entitled to postpone or cancel the performance.
+In this case, the Artist is entitled to 70% of the agreed fee (as compensation for attendance and loss of time), less any travel costs not incurred.
+If the performance is resumed after the supply is restored, the Artist is entitled to the full fee.

 3.5 Own Equipment